Anya Jenkins: Seasons 3 and 4

-Storylines as a regular cast member
+Seasons 5–7

-Anya becomes a regular in Season Five of the show.
+Anya becomes a regular in season 5 of the show.
 While playing The Game of Life, she discovers her love for money and capitalism (as opposed to her belief in Communism during the early 20th century and her charitable attitude of her years as Aud).
 Anya's budding retail skills encourage Giles to hire her as a cashier at The Magic Box.
 In the episode, "Checkpoint", Anya is questioned by members of the Watchers' Council, and invents the full name Anya Christina Emmanuella Jenkins, and claims to have been born on the Fourth of July in Indiana.

-During an impending apocalypse, brought about by Glory at the end of Season Five, Xander proposes to Anya and they are engaged for most of Season Six.
-Xander's doubts grow, however, and it is not difficult for Stewart Burns - escaped from Hell and impersonating Xander's future self - to persuade him to leave Anya at the wedding by showing him an illusionary life where Anya apparently cheats on Xander and is later killed in an argument between the two ("Hell's Bells").
+During an impending apocalypse, brought about by Glory at the end of season 5, Xander proposes to Anya and they are engaged for most of season 6.
+Xander's doubts grow, however, and it is not difficult for Stewart Burns – escaped from Hell and impersonating Xander's future self – to persuade him to leave Anya at the wedding by showing him an illusionary life where Anya apparently cheats on Xander and is later killed in an argument between the two ("Hell's Bells").
 Grief-stricken, Anya is vulnerable to D'Hoffryn's coaxing, and becomes a vengeance demon again.

-In the Season Six episode "Entropy" Anya returns to Sunnydale.
+In the season 6 episode "Entropy" Anya returns to Sunnydale.
 The audience can see her as a vengeance demon but the other characters are unaware until "Villains".
 Anya cannot find anyone who wishes vengeance on Xander and so she takes comfort in sex with Spike, an act which puts her relationship and friendship with Xander and Buffy in jeopardy.
 Spike nearly wishes for some kind of vengeance upon Xander, but after seeing how much her actions hurt him, Anya stops him, unable to go through with it.
-In the Season Six finale, Willow destroys The Magic Box, leaving Anya jobless in the mortal world.
+In the season 6 finale, Willow destroys The Magic Box, leaving Anya jobless in the mortal world.
 Anya does not enjoy her return to being a vengeance demon—her experience as a human has led to empathy, which makes exacting vengeance too painful for her to manage.
 She spends a summer granting half-hearted wishes and gains a reputation among demons as "Miss Soft-Serve".